How Much Does Senior In-Home Care Cost?

-Not every senior needs round-the-clock, full-time in home care services and the costs of home health aide services vary, depending on your loved one’s needs.
+Not every senior needs round-the-clock, full-time in-home care services, and the costs of home health aide services vary, depending on your loved one’s needs.
 Hiring a home health aide to visit your loved one a few times a week can be a more affordable care solution.
-At Nurse Next Door, the majority of senior care only requires a few hours of care, a few times a week.
-Even paying less than $100 each week is common.
+At Nurse Next Door, most senior care only requires a few hours of care a few times a week.
+Even paying less than $100 each week is typical.

-Unlike personal caregivers, home health aides are usually vetted, and have some kind of training and certification to provide professional and supportive in home health care services for elderly clients.
-The cost of in home care is an investment in your loved one’s quality of life.
-The right caregiver not only should help a senior live comfortably as they age—they should enrich their life and bring happiness to their days.
+Unlike personal caregivers, home health aides are usually vetted and have some training and certification to provide professional and supportive home health care services for elderly clients.
+The cost of in-home care is an investment in your loved one’s quality of life.
+The right caregiver should not only help a senior live comfortably as they age—they should enrich their life and bring happiness to their days.

 Home health aide services can include:

-Having the right home health care agency that can actually manage all of your care and coordinate the details is the key to happier aging.
-If this is something that interests you, we recommend speaking to the Nurse Next Door Care Team directly to discuss your loved one’s unique situation and needs.
+Having the right home health care agency that manages all of your care and coordinates the details is the key to happier aging.
+If this interests you, we recommend speaking to the Nurse Next Door Care Team directly to discuss your loved one’s unique situation and needs.

-Caring for your loved one can involve in home medical care.
-Instead of disrupting your loved one’s routine with trips to their doctor or hospital, many relatives of seniors choose to bring the nursing care to them.
+Caring for your loved one can involve in-home medical care.
+Instead of disrupting your loved one’s routine with trips to their doctor or hospital, many relatives of seniors choose to bring nursing care to them.
 Having a skilled nurse available to your loved one means they’ll have the medical care they need without sacrificing their lifestyle.

 Services covered can include: